XK Bar RanchEight-month Ranching Apprenticeship in Crawford, Colorado

 Are there specific challenges on the operation that the apprentice could help find possible solutions to address?: Continuing to develop marketing and sales of grass-fed beef is a challenge an apprentice may be able to work on.
 Researching and developing ideas/strategies for regenerating some weedy areas of dry rangeland would be a useful apprentice project as well.

-Stipend: The stipend is determined each year by available funds.
-Typically the take home pay is $1000 and will be paid at the end of the month.
+Stipend: The stipend is $1000 and will be paid at the end of the month.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.
-That being said there will probably be some opportunity for apprentice to work for neighboring ranches occasionally for supplemental income.
-Apprentice should not count on this, but it is a possibility.
+This is a single position and we are unable to accommodate couples, or families at this time.

-Housing set-up is conducive to hosting a couple.
-Ranch apprenticeship is a primary role for one person, but there is great opportunity for extensive gardening/homesteading.
-Paid apprenticeship will end in October, but housing and food stipend could continue to be available on thru the winter in exchange for ranch care-taking and several days a week of feeding cattle and horses.
+Paid apprenticeship will end in November, but housing and food stipend could continue to be available on thru the winter in exchange for ranch care-taking and several days a week of feeding cattle and horses.

 Quivira Coalition Activities: This apprenticeship is offered through Quivira Coalition’s New Agrarian Program.
 The full cohort of apprentices on regenerative ranches and farms across the west will attend an April orientation, participate in supplemental education provided in partnership with Holistic Management International, and attend the annual Quivira Conference, hosted with Holistic Management International and the American Grassfed Association, in November.
 Apprentices are also required to write several reports during their apprenticeship; these reports will go through the NAP Coordinator at Quivira, and be posted on the Quivira website.